The Skeleton Tree, Iain Lawrence

 Goodreads: 25489148

-Because as the days get colder, and the salmon migration ends, survival will take more than sheer force of will.
-There in the wilderness of Kodiak, they discover a bond they didn't expect, and through it, the compassion and teamwork that might truly be the path to rescue.
+Because as the days get colder and the salmon migration ends, survival will take more than sheer force of will.
+Eventually, in the wilderness of Alaska, the boys discover an improbable bond—and the compassion that might truly be the path to rescue.

 ISBN-10: 1101918357